larastan/larastan/README.md

 ## ⚗️ About Larastan

+> If you are using a Laravel version older than 9.x, please refer to [Larastan v1.x](https://github.com/nunomaduro/larastan/tree/1.x).

 Larastan was created by [Can Vural](https://github.com/canvural) and [Nuno Maduro](https://github.com/nunomaduro), got artwork designed by [@Caneco](http://github.com/caneco), is maintained by [Can Vural](https://github.com/canvural), [Nuno Maduro](https://github.com/nunomaduro), and [Viktor Szépe](https://github.com/szepeviktor), and is a [PHPStan](https://phpstan.org/) wrapper for Laravel.
 Larastan focuses on **finding errors in your code**.
 It catches whole classes of bugs even **before you write tests** for the code.

 - Adds static typing to Laravel to improve developer productivity and **code quality**